scrapy/scrapy/docs/intro/install.rst

 dependencies depending on your operating system, so be sure to check the :ref:`intro-install-platform-notes`.

-For more detailed and platform specifics instructions, as well as troubleshooting information, read on.
+For more detailed and platform specific instructions, as well as troubleshooting information, read on.